pinglab-utils/docs/docs/setup/env.md

 ```bash
 export PATH="/Users/username/anaconda/bin:$PATH"

 ```
 or update above command line to your .zsh_config file.

-Once you have Anaconda installed, managing packages is fairly straightforward.
+- **Install Package**:Once you have Anaconda installed, managing packages is fairly straightforward.
 To install a package, type

 ```bash
 conda install package_name

 ```

 in your terminal.
 For example, to install numpy, type

 ```bash
 conda install numpy.

 ```

 You can install multiple packages at the same time.
 Something like conda install numpy scipy pandas will install all those packages simultaneously.
 It's also possible to specify which version of a package you want by adding the version number such as

 ```bash
 conda install numpy=1.10.

 ```

 Conda also automatically installs dependencies for you.
 For example scipy depends on numpy, it uses and requires numpy.
 If you install just scipy (conda install scipy), Conda will also install numpy if it isn't already installed.

-Most of the commands are pretty intuitive.
+- **Remove Package** : Most of the commands are pretty intuitive.
 To uninstall, use

 ```bash
 conda remove package_name

 ```

 To update a package

 ```bash
 conda update package_name

 ```

-If you want to update all packages in an environment, which is often useful, use
+- **Update Package** : If you want to update all packages in an environment, which is often useful, use

 ```bash
 conda update --all

 ```

-And finally, to list installed packages, it's
+- **List Package**: to list installed packages, it's

 ```bash
 conda list
 ```

-If you don't know the exact name of the package you're looking for, you can try searching with
+- **Search Package Name**: If you don't know the exact name of the package you're looking for, you can try searching with

 ```bash
 conda search search_term